 $() methods are numeric type agnostic.
 In JUnit this will fail:

 while the two numbers are identical in value for all practical purposes, the JUnit assertion will fail just because the types are different, one being an Integer, and another a Long.
-The same test in JSpec using either 'a' or 'the' will succeed:
+The same test in JSpec using either

 The only difference between the